 Most group classes begin with directing attention to the breath and a gradual warming of the body.
 At the close of classes, a short savasana or meditation will be offered.
-Below are some examples of current yoga class offerings:
+Below are some examples of current specialized group yoga offerings:

-Mindful Yoga: A combination of vinyasa and hatha movements with special emphasis on a mindful approach to asana and breath.
-Running themes include open awareness & non-judgement (equanimity) in the present moment, compassion, and using breath as an anchor for attention.
+Mindful Movement: A combination of vinyasa and hatha movements with special emphasis on a mindful approach to asana and breath.
+Running themes include open awareness & non-judgment in the present moment, with compassion, using breath as an anchor for attention.

-Integrating Positivity: These classes focus on one of the ten most common positive emotions as identified by Dr. Barbara Fredrickson: Joy, Gratitude, Serenity, Interest, Hope, Pride, Amusement, Inspiration, Awe, and Love, as well as Courage, Forgiveness, Creativity, Humility, and Generosity.
-Movements, cues, and meditations focused on each theme are interwoven based on chakra theory and positive psychology.
+Integrating Positivity: These classes focus on positive emotions as identified by Dr. Barbara Fredrickson: Joy, Gratitude, Serenity, Interest, Hope, Pride, Amusement, Inspiration, Awe, and Love, as well as Courage, Forgiveness, Creativity, Humility, and Generosity.
+Movements, verbal cues, and meditations focused on each theme are interwoven based on yogic philosophy and positive psychology.

-Set Your Intention: Working with your group, we’ll create an intention-specific class.
-If, for example, your group of yogis happens to be mostly mothers, we can set intentions before class like “Bring Patience to Every Moment,” or “Cultivating Courage in Difficult Times.”
+Sankalpa (Intention): Working with your group, we’ll create an intention-specific class.
+If your group of yogis happens to be mostly mothers, we can set intentions before class like “Bring Patience to Every Moment,” or “Cultivating Courage in Transitions.”
 Before asana, we’ll have a short meditation on the intention, and throughout the class, we’ll elicit elements of the postures that speak to your intention.
 Nourishes conscious practice, and helps to integrate yogic techniques into everyday life.

-Classic: Very similar to a Sivananda class.
-All practitioners welcome for chanting (mantra), meditation (dhyana), breathing techniques (pranayama) and postures (asana).
+Classic: Very similar to a Sivananda class, or what you might have experienced in a “Hatha” class.
+All practitioners are welcome to participate in chanting (mantra), meditation (dhyana), breathing techniques (pranayama) and postures (asana).
 A contemplative asana practice, with exploration of alignment and the subtleties of poses, gross and energetic.
 Beginners and those with injuries will enjoy the personal attention, while more intermediate practitioners will have a chance to experience postures in depth for longer periods of time.
-This is the kind of asana technique most researched and proven to provide both psychological and physical benefits.
+This is the kind of asana technique most researched in Western academia for its psychological and physical benefits.

 Lunar Bliss: A slow-paced asana and meditation class combining restorative yoga, visualizations and massage.
 Pillows and bolsters are used for extra comfort, while postures are held for long periods of time.
 This practice engenders feelings of serenity and surrender, a perfect way to set adrift any stress or tension from the day.